JamesZhang2/Scrabble-Phoney-Trainer/README.md

 The following modes for generating phonies are currently supported:

-- Random: pick a random valid word, and generate a random word with the same number of characters.
+- Random: Pick a random valid word, and generate a random word with the same number of characters.
 If the word happens to be valid, generate another one.
+  - Example: `CAT -> EWM`
   - This mode should be the easiest since most random string of characters and not valid words.
+- Random-VC: Pick a random valid word, and generate a random word with the same number of characters.
+If the `i`th letter of the valid word is a vowel, then so is the ith letter of the random word.
+The same goes for consonants.
+If the word happens to be valid, generate another one.
+  - Example: `CAT -> LIK`
+- Single: Pick a random valid word, and change one random letter of the word to another random letter.
+If the word happens to be valid, generate another one.
+  - Example: `CAT -> CAU`
+- Single-VC: Pick a random valid word, and change one random letter of the word to another random letter.
+If the original letter was a vowel, it will be changed to a vowel.
+The same goes for consonants.
+If the word happens to be valid, generate another one.

 ## Fun Fact